stevensblueprint/blueprint_website/src/projects/nyc-mesh.md

 npoLogo: ../../assets/logos/nycmesh_logo.png
 githubRepository: https://github.com/stevensblueprint/nycmesh-node-visualizer
 npoDescription: |
-  NYC Mesh is an organization dedicated to bridging the digital divide in New York City by providign high-speed reliable internet access.
-They host and build neutral internet networks that allows residents to connect without monitoring, data collection, content blocking, preserving user privacy and autonomy.
+  NYC Mesh is dedicated to bridging the digital divide in New York City by providing an open, resilient, and community-driven internet network.
+Their mission is to ensure affordable and reliable internet access for all residents, independent of commercial providers.
+By building and maintaining a decentralized, neutral network, NYC Mesh empowers communities with unrestricted connectivity, safeguarding privacy and autonomy while offering a crucial alternative during internet disruptions or emergencies.
 projectDescription: |
-  NYC Mesh manages and installs antennas to provide free internet service across the different boroughs in New York City.
-Each antenna produces an area of service availability called the sector lobe.
-The sector lobe points in the same direction as the antenna is directed; however, if the sector lobes of two different antennas overlap, they can cause interference, thereby reducing the service availability in the area.
-To manage this, we created a web application that lets NYC Mesh members modify the direction and frequencies of the antennas to verify that new installations do not break the service availability in certain areas.
+  To enhance the reliability of NYC Mesh’s decentralized network, Blueprint developed a node planning web interface that helps volunteers optimize antenna configurations.
+The platform maps all existing antennas, calculates potential interference based on location and direction, and allows users to simulate frequency adjustments.
+This tool enables NYC Mesh’s install team to proactively prevent service disruptions by ensuring that new antenna placements do not degrade network performance.
+By streamlining installation planning and reducing frequency conflicts, this solution helps expand internet access while maintaining a high-quality mesh network for communities across New York City.
 tools: |
   Next.js, PostgreSQL
+members:
+  - name: Miguel Merlin
+    role: Technical Lead
+  - name: Owen Truong
+    role: Developer
+  - name: Joshua Gorman
+    role: Developer
+  - name: Jonathan Memoli
+    role: Developer
 ---